wwang721/.sshSync/README.md

 ``` sh
 echo ~/XXX/XXX > ~/.sshSync/targetDir.txt
 ```
-to initialize the `targetDir.txt` file in case the `cd: no such file or directory` error problems.
+to initialize the `targetDir.txt` file in case the `cd: no such file or directory` error problems ( `~/XXX/XXX` must be absolute path starting from the root directory ).

 ## Second
 Add the following codes into the `~/.bashrc` or `~/.bash_profile` file: